Trading Forex Without Leverage - Key Takeaways

-According to the latest regulation, introduced by the European Securities and Markets Authority (ESMA) the leverage in EU is limited to 30:1 in the case of top tier securities, for example, Forex Majors, EUR/USD, USD/JPY and other currency pairs, 20:1 for Minor pairs and Gold, 10:1 for oil and other commodities, 5:1 for Stocks and 2:1 for cryptocurrencies.
+According to the latest regulation, introduced by the European Securities and Markets Authority (ESMA) the leverage in EU is limited to 30:1 in the case of top tier securities, for example, Forex Majors, EUR/USD, USD/JPY and other currency pairs, 20:1 for Minor pairs and Gold, 10:1 for oil and other commodities, and 5:1 for Stocks.

 In the US, the National Futures Association (NFA) enforces regulations, according to which the limit of maximum available leverage is set at 50:1 for the major currencies.
 According to the NFA, the major currencies are: